 One of my favorite mentors, who is now in heaven with Jesus, I met at the weekly Women's Bible Study.
 From time to time, out-of-the-blue, she would call me and say, "Cathy, this is Annie.
 I'm just calling to tell you that 'the need is not the call.'
 Now, you take care of that family of yours.
 I love you.
 Goodbye."
 Anne knew I had a hard time saying, "no." Her simple, occasional phone call taught me a great life principle that I now pass on to others.

 To my surprise, one Sunday I received my first "official" invitation to be a mentor.
 A young woman quickly slipped away after handing me a note she had written on the back of the church bulletin.
 I shuddered as I read the message, I have been watching you!
 I believe you are genuine and that I can trust you.
 She went on to ask if we could begin a mentoring relationship by writing letters with me.
 Eventually, we went from letters to meeting in person.
 I confess, I made many mistakes, but I also learned valuable lessons.

 Since that experience, I have had very few of what I call "official" mentoring relationships.
 It's a personal preference.
 I always think, "If I'm going to teach one person, why not teach a dozen?"
 Thus, a mentoring invitation often becomes a Women's Bible Study.
-I have also discovered the most valuable lessons I have learned from the wonderful mentors in my life happened in day-to-day, natural, organic relationships and encounters.
+However, on this journey, I have discovered the most valuable lessons I have learned from the wonderful mentors in my life happen in day-to-day, natural, organic relationships and encounters.
 I was mentored as I watched, listened to and emulated the women I wanted to model my life after.
-This occurred at Bible Studies, in homes, at social gatherings, in coffee shops and even while making copies in the church office.
+This occurred at Bible Studies, in homes, at social gatherings, in coffee shops, and even while making copies in the church office.